ucl-casa-ce/hercules-web/README.md

 https://github.com/user-attachments/assets/4d0146e2-fe47-4b9c-9a78-59cb82032b36

+## How it works
+This app simply plays back patient journeys as they happened on the test day.
+By utilising Ubisense location data, the app utilises an open-source tool from Deck.gl ([Trips Layer](https://deck.gl/docs/api-reference/geo-layers/trips-layer)) to animate the path for each patient.
+The app is also capable of controlling the playback (pausing, going forward or backwards), in addition to advanced filtering according to patient cases, experiment number, or specific patient ID.

 ## Application architecture
 The data comes from the main [Hercules repository](https://github.com/djdunc/hercules), where a Docker script does the importing process.
 Data is stored in a PostgreSQL database for the API to use.